yonseicasl/Nebula/README.md

     $ sudo chmod a+r /usr/local/cuda/include/cudnn*.h /usr/local/cuda/lib64/libcudnn*

 ## Download
 The latest release of Nebula benchmark suite is v1.4.1 (as of Nov., 2020).
-To obatin a copy of Nebula v1.4,1, use the following git command in a terminal.
+To obtain a copy of Nebula v1.4,1, use the following git command in a terminal.

     $ git clone --branch v1.4.1 https://github.com/yonsei-icsl/nebula

-Or, if you wish to use the latest development version, simply clone the git respository as is.
+Or, if you wish to use the latest development version, simply clone the git repository as is.

     $ git clone https://github.com/yonsei-icsl/nebula